 When buying an ink stone you should check it to make sure that it has the two qualities I described above.
 Depending on your personal preferences for the Chinese or Japanese aesthetics you can choose between various natural stones from which the ink stones are made.

-These high quality ink stones have a perfect smoothness and produce excellent ink.
+All these ink stones have a perfect smoothness and produce excellent ink.
 They are expensive but it is a lifetime investment that will give you a very deep satisfaction.